 The project involved the redesign and refurbishment of the existing 1950’s building and its transformation into a Wellness Boutique Hotel, located on a hillside and at an altitude of 950 meters at the traditional village of Dimitsana in Arcadia, Peloponnese, Greece.

-The new hotel consists of 26 rooms, 1 junior suite and 6 luxury suites, and has a capacity to accommodate 78 people.
+The new hotel consists of 26 rooms, 1 junior suite and 6 luxury suites, a restaurant, a bar lounge, a multi-purpose room, a spa and seminar space which has a capacity to accommodate 78 people.

 b. our reinterpretation of what a “wellness space” should stand for.

-During the design of the hotel’s communal spaces, to the area’s pre-industrial heritage and to the existence of the “bar mills” where the impure nitro, used during the Revolution of 1821 to fuel the struggle with the necessary war material, was produced.
+During the design of the hotel’s communal spaces, emphasis was also given to the area’s pre-industrial heritage and to the existence of the “bar mills” where the impure nitro, used during the Revolution of 1821 to fuel the battles with the necessary war material, was produced.

 Our second aim was achieved through the design of a hotel that would embody the Danish philosophy, encompassed in the Danish word Hygge.

 Hygge describes the “feeling of a qualitative moment of relaxation and comfort that creates satisfaction, completeness and well-being of mind and body”.